semgrep/semgrep-docs/docs/deployment/sso.md

 Setting up SAML SSO using Microsoft Entra ID consists of the following general steps:

-1. Creating a custom **enterprise app** within Microsoft Entra ID.
+1. Create a custom **enterprise app** within Microsoft Entra ID.
-2. Setting up SAML SSO for your new enterprise app.
+2. Set up SAML SSO for your new enterprise app.
-3. Adding users to your new enterprise app.
+3. Add users to your new enterprise app.

-#### Creating a custom enterprise app
+#### Create a custom enterprise app

 <!-- Rather than using portal.azure.com, which takes us to Azure Dashboard, sign in straight away to Microsoft Entra ID -->